bdholt1/ros2_bno055_sensor/README.md

 # Why another BNO055 driver?
 Bosch Sensortec have released [a package](https://github.com/BoschSensortec/BNO055_driver) for communicating with the BNO055.
 This abstracts away the exact register addresses and communiction details, requiring only that the user supply 3 functions (I2C read, I2c write, and delay).
 No other ROS drivers make use of this package.

 There is [already](https://github.com/flynneva/bno055) a ROS2 Driver for the BN055 but I2C is not supported, only UART.
+[This driver](https://github.com/RoverRobotics-archive/ros2_bno055_driver) is C++, ROS2 but doesn't use the Bosch Sensortec package.

 Reference ROS1 BNO055 drivers:
 * https://github.com/mdrwiega/bosch_imu_driver (UART only)